jaredwray/keyv/.github/PULL_REQUEST_TEMPLATE.md

 * **Please check if the PR fulfills these requirements**
-- [ ] The commit message follows our guidelines such as linting via xo.
+- [ ] The commit message follows our guidelines: https://github.com/jaredwray/keyv/blob/main/CODE_OF_CONDUCT.md
-- [ ] Tests for the changes have been added (for bug fixes/features) and 100% code coverage.
+- [ ] Tests for the changes have been added (for bug fixes/features) with 100% code coverage.
 - [ ] Docs have been added / updated (for bug fixes / features)

 * **What kind of change does this PR introduce?** (Bug fix, feature, docs update, ...)